pyxu-org/pyxu/doc/fair/contribute.rst

    6 - GNU GPL v3.0
    Choose from 1, 2, 3, 4, 5, 6 [1]:

-You just created the necessary structure for a funcitonal Pyxu plugin, completed with tests and ready for automatic deployment!
+You just created the necessary structure for a funcitonal Pyxu plugin, complete with tests and ready for automatic deployment!

 For more detailed information on each prompt see the `prompts reference